TrebledJ/trebledj.github.io/content/tags/music/composition.md

 tag: composition
 ---

 Music from and for the heart.
 A collection of all—well, most—of my compositions.
-For a SoundCloud version of this list, see [the music page](/music).
+For a list of all my compositions on SoundCloud, see [the music page](/music).
+For a general tag on any music-related post, see [*music*](/tags/music).